ocean-tracking-network/node-manager-training/_episodes/11_movers_notebooks.md

 ### Verifying the events file

 Before attempting to load the event files to a raw table the Nodebook will verify the file to make sure there are no major issues.
 This will be done by running the Verify events file cell.
-Barring no errors, you will be able to continue.
+If no errors are flagged, you will be able to continue.

 The Nodebook will indicate the success of the file verification with a message such as this: